nodeshift/nodejs-reference-architecture/README.md

 ## Components

-The reference architecture covers the following components:
+The reference architecture covers the following components (currently a work in progress with only a subset of sections having recommendations):

 * Functional Components
   * [Web Framework](./webframework.md)